yesolakweon/yesolakweon.github.io/_pages/research.md

 1. "Social Cleavages and the Politics of Public Policy in a Post-industrial Era" *Under review*

-2. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki *Under review*
+2. "A Deflated Society: Political Impact of Japan’s Aging Population.” with ByeongHwa Choi *Under review*

 3. "Electoral Rules and Substantive Gender Representation." with Joshua Ryan *Under review*

-4. "A Deflated Society: Political Impact of Japan’s Aging Population.” with ByeongHwa Choi
+4. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki

+5. "Status Threat and Public Opposition to Legislative Gender Quotas: Evidence from South Korea." (with Jeong Hyun Kim)

-5. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."
+6. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."